metauni/metauni.github.io/index.md

 * 17/1/2021 - Implemented popover "fullscreen" GUI for looking at slides, synced to the presenter's current slide.
 There is a [video](https://youtu.be/rNtZGYnRHdA) demoing this feature as well as recapping the other features.
 * 18/1/2021 - How to attend an in-world talk ([video](https://youtu.be/mA1X-aP-jBU))
 * 18/1/2021 - Instructions for [building your own node](https://youtu.be/SEwmyMInqTM) to be read in conjunction with [this blog post](https://towardsdatascience.com/creating-a-discord-bot-from-scratch-and-connecting-to-mongodb-828ad1c7c22e) for the database and [this one](https://repl.it/talk/learn/Hosting-discordpy-bots-with-replit/11008) for keep alive (now superceded by Billy's excellent guide, see below).
-* 20/1/2021 - Development update: implemented "gather all" for voice channels ([video](https://youtu.be/GJunGvBGo6Y)) and implemented the challenge system, with the first two challenges for Friday's talk `#1A, #1B` see [challenges](http://metauni.org/posts/challenges/challenges).
+* 20/1/2021 - Development update: implemented "gather all" for voice channels ([video](https://youtu.be/GJunGvBGo6Y)) and implemented the challenge system, with the first two challenges for the first event `#1A, #1B` see [challenges](http://metauni.org/posts/challenges/challenges).
-* 20/1/2021 - Billy has posted [detailed instructions](http://metauni.org/posts/make-your-own/make-your-own) for setting up your own node.
+* 20/1/2021 - BP has posted [detailed instructions](http://metauni.org/posts/make-your-own/make-your-own) for setting up your own node.
-* 26/1/2021 - Over the last week the Discord bot has been rewritten by Billy to use HTTP POST rather than a webhook, and now uses the repl.it database rather than MongoDB, among other improvements.
+* 26/1/2021 - Over the last week the Discord bot has been rewritten by BP to use HTTP POST rather than a webhook, and now uses the repl.it database rather than MongoDB, among other improvements.
 This drastically simplifies the setup process, the guide to which has also been rewritten.
 The Rising Sea node has two new areas "Solar Peak" and the "Well of Past Events".
-* 27/1/2021 - Social media accounts up and running (Lucas on Instagram, Dan on Twitter).
+* 27/1/2021 - Social media accounts up and running (LC on Instagram, DM on Twitter).
 * 31/1/2021 - Added new talk area for Ziling Ye's event (The Island).
 This will be final new area construction for a while in TRS.
 * 1/2/2021 - Working whiteboards (by JC) and a new talk area (the Music Tower) for Lucas's event.
 * 6/2/2021 - Persistent Weiqi board added (construction [video](https://youtu.be/wWtrTFI4ppc)).